micha/json-table/README.md

 456     5.00
 ```

-**Jt** is simple to use because that's all it does.
-From here we can process
+**Jt** is simple to use (and *fast*) because that's all it does.
+From here we
-the values in the shell.
-For example, to compute the sum of the amounts for
+can process the values in the shell.
+For example, to compute the sum of the
-account 123:
+amounts for account 123:

 ```bash
 cat <<+++ |